-Chapter Three: Early Infancy, The Development of Initial Blueprints for Later Experience
+Chapter Two: Early Infancy, The Development of Initial Blueprints for Later Experience

-This chapter integrates research demonstrating that infants demonstrate a high level of responsiveness to their interpersonal environment from even before birth, along with the concepts of empathy and mood and their functions in the development of the interactions between the infant and primary caretaker(s).
-It briefly covers the development of physiological functioning during Early Infancy, how deficits during this developmental period might show up in later malfunctioning, and how those deficits can be addressed.
-This chapter also discusses the potentially debilitating experience of anxiety that occurs when the person responsible for care is unresponsive in some way to the infant’s needs.
-From the very beginning, perhaps even before birth, the caretaker(s)’ validating and anxiety producing moods initiates, via the empathic connection between caretaker(s) and infant, the formation of the person’s self-system.
-Finally, this chapter focuses on the study of observable and inferred interactions between the infant and early caretaker(s) to understand their impact on a person’s later functioning.
-The chapter includes illustrative case examples.
+This chapter integrates recent findings, that infants demonstrate a high level of responsiveness to their interpersonal environment from even before birth, and how empathy and mood operate in interactions between infant and primary caretaker(s).
+It briefly covers the development of physiological functioning during early infancy, how deficits during this developmental period might show up in later malfunctioning (residuals), and how to address them.
+It also discusses the potentially debilitating experience of anxiety that occurs when the person responsible for care is unresponsive in some way to the infant’s needs.
+Even before birth, the caretaker’s validating and forbidding moods empathically initiate the formation of the person’s self-system.
+Finally, this chapter studies the impact of these interactions on later functioning.
+The chapter includes illustrative “case” examples.

 Subheads: Physiological development in the interpersonal milieu; Perceptual development in early infancy; Empathy; Beginning the development of foresight; Anxiety; Residuals and treatment; Summary.

-Chapter Four: Late Infancy: Exploring Beyond the Self
+Chapter Three: Late Infancy: Exploring Beyond the Self

-Late Infancy begins as the infant moves from total dependency on the primary caretaker(s) to involvement with the wider world, including alternate validators.
-The major areas of functioning that begin to develop during this stage of development include relatedness to the object world, increased mobility and communication, each of which develops in sequence, at the same time as the late infant begins to learn to relate to a wider world of people.
-The chapter includes illustrative case examples and ramifications of obstacles to development in Late Infancy.
+Late infancy begins as the infant moves from total dependency on primary caretaker(s) to involvement with the wider world, including alternate validators.
+Major areas of functioning that begin to develop include relatedness to the object world, increased mobility and increased communication, each developing sequentially.
+The chapter includes illustrative “case” examples and ramifications of obstacles to development in Late Infancy.

 Subheads: Exploration of the object world; Mobility; Training and “socializing” the toddler; Communication; The development of object constancy; Modes of learning; The organization of the self-system; The development of the personifications of the self; Continued development of self-system; Late Infancy functions and residuals in later life; Summary.

-The Childhood era of human development (from approximately two and a half to four years) begins with the need for communicative speech and extends to the conscious need for playmates.
-The primary caretaker(s) remains the most significant relationship(s) in the child’s life as they continue to learn to be a person according to what is expected by the caretaker(s).
-Other major areas of development during this time include relationships to people, objects, pets and authority.
+The childhood era (from approximately two and a half to four years) begins with the need for articulate speech and extends to the conscious need for playmates.
+The primary caretaker(s) remains the most significant relationship(s) in the child’s life as they learn according to what is expected by the caretaker(s).
+Other major areas of development during childhood include relationships to objects, pets and authority.
 Mobility and physical coordination continue to develop rapidly.
-The child’s continuous experience is focused on learning to adapt within the family environment while simultaneously being introduced to various aspects of the culture into which they were born.
-The chapter includes illustrative case examples and ramifications of obstacles to development in the Childhood Era.
+The child’s experience is focused on learning to adapt within the family environment while simultaneously being introduced to aspects of the culture into which they were born.
+In this era, new people in the world outside the family, both adults and other children, become important as alternate validators.
+The child becomes involved with playmates.
+The chapter includes illustrative “case” examples and ramifications of obstacles to development in the childhood era.

 Subheads: Development of communicative speech; Learning and anxiety; Self-image; Relating to authority; Relatedness to objects; Need for playmates and parallel play; Summary.

-Chapter Six: The Juvenile Era: Group Experience and the Political Arts of Relating
+Chapter Five: The Juvenile Era: Group Experience and the Political Arts of Relating

 Subheads: Storing “unacceptable” experiences for later; Cooperation, competition and compromise; Identification with the juvenile group; Moving into The Juvenile Era as a natural interpersonal need; Consensual validation; Role-playing; Ostracism; Mastery of information; Obstacles to successful integration of the Juvenile Era; The burgeoning shift of primary audience; What happens next; Summary.

-Chapter Seven: Preadolescence: Falling in Love with a Peer
+Chapter Six: Preadolescence: Falling in Love with a Peer

-Subheads: Moving from the Juvenile Era into Preadolescence; Sullivan’s “same-sex chum”; Heightening self-esteem and expanding awareness of others; Major changes in the self-system; Timing of preadolescent chumship; “Homosexual panic”; Summary.
+Subheads: Moving from the juvenile era into preadolescence; Same-gender chum; Heightening self-esteem and expanding awareness of others; Major changes in the self-system; Timing of preadolescent chumship; Intimacy panic; Summary.

-Chapter Eight: Adolescence: A Precursor to Independence, Emergence of Sexuality, Need for Partnership, Intimacy—a Work in Progress
+Chapter Seven: Adolescence: A Precursor to Independence, Emergence of Sexuality, Need for Partnership, Intimacy—a Work in Progress

-With the possible exception of Early Infancy, Adolescence in many cultures is the stormiest developmental era.
-Early Infancy encompasses the transition from the womb to the outside world and the beginning of life.
-Adolescence marks the transition from the family of origin to the world at large.
-If there is to be continuous expansion of personality, the adolescent’s primary validators by necessity become those people who can provide experience and support for what has not yet been learned in the home.
-Unless the parent(s) is also growing, they are no longer the primary validator(s) for their offspring’s growth.
-At the same time, parenting one(s) can often be crucial in helping to organize practical aspects of an adolescent’s life even though unable to remain the primary validator(s).
-Parenting an adolescent is usually an extremely tough job.
-The chapter includes illustrative case examples and ramifications of obstacles to development in Adolescence.
+With the possible exception of early infancy, adolescence in many cultures is the stormiest developmental era.
+Early infancy encompasses the transition from the womb to the outside world and the beginning of life.
+Adolescence marks the transition from the family to the world at large.
+If there is to be continuous expansion of personality, the adolescent’s additional primary validators necessarily become people who can provide experience and support for what has not been learned from their caretaker(s).
+Parenting one(s) are often crucial, helping to organize practical aspects of the adolescent’s life, but they are unable to remain primary validator(s).
+The chapter includes illustrative “case” examples.

 Subheads: Validation in Adulthood; Relationship between the parent(s) and the young adult; The process of growth in adulthood; Projects of young adulthood with sub-subheads: Leaving home; Financial independence; Productive work, Intimate partnerships; Having children.
 Summary.